matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Container](docker_img/container.png "Container")

-- Namespacing - Isolating resources per process (or group of processes) (say - this area of hard drive is for this process):
+- Namespacing: Isolating resources per process (or group of processes), say - this area of hard drive is for this process:
     - Processes
     - Hard drive
     - Network
     - Users
     - Hostnames
     - IPC
-- Control Groups (cgroups) - Limit amount of resources used per process (say - amount of bandwidth process can use):
+- Control Groups (cgroups): Limit amount of resources used per process, say - amount of bandwidth process can use:
     - Memory
     - CPU Usage
     - HD I/O